Skip to main content

 Ultimately, the management of hair concerns in a patient undergoing testosterone therapy is a distinct clinical consideration.
 While the therapy itself may influence hair status, the tools to manage that specific outcome are targeted and local.
 The use of genetic testing to guide the core TRT protocol represents a misunderstanding of both the therapy’s objective and the test’s limitations.

 The science of pharmacogenetics holds promise, but its current application in this specific context is largely indirect.
-The future of lies in integrating multiple layers of data, including genomics, proteomics, metabolomics, and continuous monitoring of physiological markers.
+The future of personalized medicine lies in integrating multiple layers of data, including genomics, proteomics, metabolomics, and continuous monitoring of physiological markers.
 Until such integrated systems are a clinical reality, relying on a small set of genetic markers for hair loss to guide a complex systemic therapy is an approach unsupported by the current evidence and clinical practice.

 References